Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>But there is something good about this.
 I actually gained muscles this time.
 So, it's an almost win for me. :)</sub>

 <sub>*(ok, honestly, I feel bad when the number increases on the scale.
-But I've learnt now, taking shortcuts are not good for long term (atlest in this weight loss journey).
+But I've learnt now, taking shortcuts are not good for long term (atleast in this weight loss journey).
 Only the steady & slow weight loss will thrive.
 So, HAVE SOME PATIENCE PRIYANKA! )*</sub>

 ---